island-is/island.is/libs/api/domains/national-registry-x-road/README.md

 ## Running unit tests

-Run `nx test api-domains-national-registry-x-roa` to execute the unit tests via [Jest](https://jestjs.io).
+Run `nx test api-domains-national-registry-x-road` to execute the unit tests via [Jest](https://jestjs.io).

 ## About service

 Documentation about [Þjóðskrá api](https://api-dev.skra.is)

 Some endpoints from Þjóðskrá need a valid jwt token for authentication.
+The way chosen was to send the jwt token to Þjóðskrá in wrapped calls in `national-registry-x-road.service.ts`.
 The forsja endpoint is an example of this.
-The way chosen to send the jwt token to Þjóðskrá was to wrap these calls in `national-registry-x-road.service.ts`

-## How to connect to xroad
+## How to connect to X-Road

-To use it you need to have proxy the xroad socat service:
+To use it you need to have proxy the X-Road socat service:

 ```bash
   ./scripts/run-xroad-proxy.sh